Professor Kimme Hyrich (MD PhD FRCPC) - personal details

 - PhD (2005) - University of Manchester, UK

-I am a Reader in Rheumatic Disease Epidemiology in the Arthritis Research UK Centre for Epidemiology, part of the Centre for Musculoskeletal Research and a Consultant Rheumatologist in the Kellgren Centre for Rheumatology at Central Manchester University Hospitals NHS Foundation Trust.
+I am a Professor of Epidemiology in the Arthritis Research UK Centre for Epidemiology, part of the Centre for Musculoskeletal Research and a Consultant Rheumatologist in the Kellgren Centre for Rheumatology at Central Manchester University Hospitals NHS Foundation Trust.

 I am also the Programme Director for the MRes in Medical Sciences (for intercalatintg medical students and NIHR Academic Clinical Fellows) and Epidemiology Module Lead for the MSc in Clinical Rheumatology.

 - Supervision of higher level degress (MRes, MSc and PhD)